Trump under attack after letting Kim off the hook for Warmbier's death

 "I don't believe he knew about it," Trump said of Kim.
 "He tells me that he didn't know about it, and I will take him at his word."

 Warmbier, 22, was arrested for taking a propaganda banner from a hotel while on a visit to Pyongyang in January 2016 and later sentenced to 15 years of hard labor.
 He suffered horrific injuries and died shortly after being released from 17 months of detention.
-The cause of death remains unknown, as does how he became injured.
+The cause of death remains unknown, as does the cause of his injuries.

 House Speaker Nancy Pelosi, D-Calif., on Thursday called the president's remarks "strange."